Skip to main content

 Defend Your Thesis

 At the oral thesis defense, a student presents their research and findings in a meeting with their thesis committee.
 Thesis defenses are open to the university community, and students may invite guests to attend.
 The thesis committee members examine the students’ work by asking detailed questions pertaining to the project.
-As prelude or postlude to the actual thesis defense, we encourage the Honors Coordinator to take 5-10 minutes to briefly review the student’s overall Honors experience.
+As prelude or postlude to the actual thesis defense, we encourage the committee to take 5-10 minutes to briefly review the student’s overall Honors experience.

 A typical Honors thesis defense proceeds as follows: